KALMUS-Color-Toolkit/KALMUS/paper/joss-paper.md

 | Smith--Waterman | 0 least similar, 1 most similar | @smith |
 |                 |                                 | @adams |

-Table:  A summary of the various metrics included in KALMUS to compare the overall color of two films.
+Table 2:  A summary of the various metrics included in KALMUS to compare the overall color of two films.

 As of version 1.3.5, the software is stable.
 Because the audience of potential users of KALMUS is broad, we provide access to the KALMUS package via the GUI described above but also point out that the package can be installed and used in any Python environment.